h2non/croak-grunt-faker/README.md

 $ croak run iam so happy with it --debug --stack
 ```

-Check if you are faked (and keep it in secret):
+Check if Grunt is fake (and keep it secret):
 ```
 $ grunt --iam-faked
 ```